WritingCenterScheduler/application/README.md

 # Deployment:

 This repo can be set to track to OpenShift.
 Changes made to master then explicitly pushed to the wss remote.
 Pushing to remote triggers reload of all cartridges and requirements.

+# Authentication:

+Because of how this is set up, all users hitting the app will be SSO authenticated.